 Candace Mondragon, Program Director

 Candace has 10 years of experience overseeing and directing operations at Your Choice Services including an unlicensed Alternative Family Living Program and Day Program in the Raleigh area.
 Candace’s uncle is dually I/DD diagnosed which gives her a strong understanding of the family’s perspective on receiving services and navigating life with a loved one with special needs.
 She attended Wake Tech in 2000.
 Candace brings a wealth of knowledge regarding residential services, Innovations Day Support and assisting adults with community transition and inclusion.
-Candace will work directly with Wendy Singleton, Day Program Manager to assist with Day Program growth and transition as well as Beth Gaul, Raleigh Program Director as we add new AFL sites.
+Candace will also work directly with Wendy Singleton, Day Program Manager to assist with Day Program growth and transition.

 Heather Russell graduated from Meredith College in 2006 with a Bachelors degree in Psychology.
 During her time at Meredith she worked in the Meredith Autism Program providing 1:1 ABA therapy for children with autism.
 Upon graduating she spent 3 years working for the Mariposa school, where she learned Verbal Behavior Therapy.
 In addition to her 10+ years of ABA and VB, she has some experience with American Sign language, and Floor time therapy.
 She joined the ASM team in 2009 as a QP.
 After a short break in 2013 to do 1:1 as a Hab-tech, Heather returned to her role as QP in September 2014.
 Heather was promoted to Assistant Program Director in May 2016!